anitagraham/refinerycms-testimonials/readme.md

 This will create the file app/views/layouts/application.html.erb

-To  you can render testimonials in a layout template.
+Testimonials  in a layout template.
 For example, in application.html.erb

 ````ruby